-Before starting at Deakin in 2012, Danielle spent time as a Research Fellow at the Honolulu-based security studies think tank, Pacific Forum CSIS.
+Danielle joined Deakin in 2012, after working as a Research Fellow at the Honolulu-based security studies think tank, Pacific Forum CSIS.
 She has also worked as a lecturer at The Australian National University and Hawaii Pacific University, and as a researcher in the Australian Parliamentary Library's Social Policy branch.
-In 2008, Danielle was selected as a delegate for the Rudd government's 2020 Summit, contributing to the group 'Australia's future security in a rapidly changing world'.
+Danielle completed her PhD at The Australian National University, in the College of Asia and the Pacific.

 Danielle's first book, Contentious activism and inter-Korean relations, was published by Columbia University Press in 2014.
 The book was officially launched by the Hon Michael Kirby AC CMG.
 The book examines the role played by political activists in shaping the discussion of inter-Korean relations as they pursue the separate yet connected agendas of democracy, human rights, and unification.Read more on Danielle's profile

-Danielle's research interests are in constructivist and critical International Relations and security studies, transnational activism, risk in International Relations and Diplomacy, North Korea, human rights and Australian foreign policy.
+Danielle's research interests are in constructivist and critical International Relations and security studies, transnational activism, North Korea, human rights and Australian foreign policy.

 Danielle has published on activism and inter-Korean relations, diplomacy and North Korea, Australian foreign policy South Korea's National Security Law and North Korean defector activism in a range of peer reviewed journals and edited books.
-Her book on activism and inter-Korean relations was published with Columbia University Press in 2014.
+Her book on activism and inter-Korean relations was published with Columbia University Press in 2014 and she has a co-edited volume on North Korean human rights activism forthcoming with Cambridge University press

 Risk and North Korea